-• Readington should develop and modify its Third Round Plan, as needed, to comply with the Court's determination of its affordable housing obligation.

-- The Township should monitor the State's regulation of affordable housing trust funds. - With its NJ Transit station and existing public utility infrastructure, Whitehouse Station, and adjacent neighborhoods, should remain the highest priority for the development of affordable housing.
-Three Bridges, should also remain a high priority for affordable housing.
-The Township should continue to identify appropriately-scaled redevelopment opportunities that can incorporate affordable housing within the Villages of Whitehouse and Three Bridges and lands directly abutting these villages. - Where inclusionary zoning for affordable housing is not appropriate, such as small-scale village sites, an overlay zone to encourage affordable housing through small-scale redevelopment should be considered.
-Such an ordinance should be designed to provide for appropriate redevelopment, in terms of scale and character. - The Township should continue to reserve wastewater capacity for affordable housing projects. - Land use regulations and zoning designations should be amended to reflect affordable housing sites to facilitate implementation of the Third Round Housing Plan Element/Fair Share Plan.
+- Readington should develop and modify its Third Round Plan to address its affordable housing obligation based on the Judge Jacobson's decision and as extrapolated by the Econsult analysis. - With its NJ Transit station and existing public water and sanitary sewer utility infrastructure, Whitehouse Station, and adjacent neighborhoods, should remain the highest priority for the development of affordable housing.
+Three Bridges, should also remain a high priority for affordable housing, provided sufficient infrastructure exists or can be made available.
+The Township should continue to identify appropriately-scaled redevelopment opportunities that can incorporate affordable housing within the Villages of Whitehouse and Three Bridges, along with appropriate lands directly abutting these villages. - The Township should continue to reserve wastewater capacity for projects that include affordable housing and support applications for site specific amendments to the sewer service areas. - Land use regulations and zoning districts should be amended to reflect planned affordable housing sites to facilitate implementation of the Third Round Housing Plan Element/Fair Share Plan including the following locations; - Willows at Whitehouse Station (Block 32, Lot 12 & Block 34, Lots 8, 10 & 11): Currently under construction, this site will be a municipally sponsored development of 72 affordable family rental apartment dwellings on 7.45-acres in